Vulnerabilities that arise from poor governance in Distributed Ledger Technologies: Related Work

 The authors in \cite{khan2020blockchain} consider blockchain governance in the context of IT governance, and study different decisional outcomes using the Nash equilibrium.
 Other research efforts such as \cite{pelt2021defining}, \cite{beck2018governance} and \cite{de2018governance} aim to define governance and its components, although none delve deeply into tangible definitions of good governance properties.

 In terms of vulnerabilities that may arise as a consequence of poor governance in DLTs, \cite{schneider2022cryptoeconomics} claims that economic incentives alone do not suffice to enable good governance, and makes a case that well studied social choice and politics findings should be applied to governance in DLTs.
 The work in \cite{benedict2019challenges} outlines a number of challenges regarding DLT governance.
 Namely, it notes how poor governance models can cause oligarchies in DLTs, how incentives are crucial in ensuring accountability and notes how decision rights should be clearly defined in the governance protocol.
 The authors in \cite{de2016invisible} identify that governance in Bitcoin is not as decentralised and code-driven as expected, and uncovers that in fact the decision-making power is highly technocratic and determined by a small minority of code developers.
-None of the aforementioned works address the formal security and privacy notions necessary in the governance protocol, or the vulnerabilities that arise in the absence of these.
-We find a substantial overlap in the study of governance vulnerabilities in DAOs and DLTs.
+None of the aforementioned address the formal security and privacy notions necessary in the governance protocol, or the vulnerabilities that arise in the absence of these.
+We find a substantial overlap in the study of governance vulnerabilities in Decentralised Autonomous Organisations (DAOs) and DLTs.
 The work in \cite{austgen2023dao} and \cite{daian2018chain} outline how vote buying cartels may be automated as a consequence of poor governance models in DAOs.
+The authors in \cite{feichtinger2024sok} also highlight a number of governance related vulnerabilities in DAOs.
+Specifically regarding purchaseable voting power, malicious proposals and flash loans exploits, which the work in \cite{kharman2024perils} also discusses.
 A noteworthy body of research is carried out in \cite{tan2023open}, where the authors note the importance of classical security notions for e-voting should also hold in DAO governance mechanisms.
 We agree.
 However, they do not provide guidance on how to achieve these primitives.
 In summary, some recent works have emerged outlining vulnerabilities that arise as a consequence of poor governance models in DAOs, but less so regarding DLT governance.
 Some cautionary warnings have been raised regarding DLT governance, but we find no work that explores the suite of possible attacks that may arise in DLTs in the absence of standard good governance properties.